willfindlay/honors-thesis/thesis/thesis.md

 The verifier is responsible for eBPF's unprecedented safety, one of its most attractive qualities with respect to system tracing.
 While this verifier is quintessential to the safety of eBPF given its impressive scope and power, it is not without its drawbacks.
-In this section, we describe how the verifier works, its nuances and drawbacks, and recent work that has been done to improve the verifier's support for increasingly complex eBPF programs.
+In this section, I describe how the verifier works, its nuances and drawbacks, and recent work that has been done to improve the verifier's support for increasingly complex eBPF programs.